firedrakeproject/firedrake/docs/source/petsc-interface.rst

 `its numbering`_ and the coordinates in the Firedrake mesh.
 This is done by establishing a 'section'.
 A section provides a way of associating data with the mesh - in this case, coordinate field data.
-For a $d$-dimensional mesh, we seek to establish offsets to recover
-$d$-tuple coordinates for the degrees of freedom.
+For a :math:`d`-dimensional mesh, we seek to establish offsets to recover :math:`d`-tuple coordinates for the degrees of freedom.

-For a linear mesh, we seek $d$ values at each vertex and no values for entities of higher dimension.
+For a linear mesh, we seek :math:`d` values at each vertex and no values for entities of higher dimension.
 In 2D, for example, this corresponds to the array

 .. math::

    (d, 0, 0).

-For an order $p$ Lagrange mesh, it is a little more complicated.
+For an order :math:`p` Lagrange mesh, it is a little more complicated.
 In the 2D triangular case, we require the following entities:

 .. math::